nus-cs2103-AY2122S1/ip/docs/README.md

 Duke is a program used for helping you keep track of your own tasks at **anytime**!
 Duke can track:
 1. Things **to do**
-2. Your **deadlines** :clock3:
+2. Your **deadlines**
-3. Any **events** that are happening :tada:
+3. Any **events** that are happening

 ## Features

 ### Managing Tasks

 Simply enter information of the task you want to keep note of, and Duke will do the memory work for you!
-You can also mark them as done :white_check_mark: and also delete :wastebasket: them when they are not needed anymore.
+You can also mark them as done and also delete them when they are not needed anymore.

 ### Tagging

-You can tag tasks :label: by adding tags to them.
+You can tag tasks by adding tags to them.
 The tags will allow you to group up tasks that are similar or help you prioritize your work!

 ## Usage